jamesmayfield/ColdStart/README-Usage.md

                          ONEPERDOC (at most one allowed per document) (Default = MANY).
   -output <value>      Colon-separated list of output formats.
 Legal formats are
-                         [eag, edl, eng, sen, tac, none].
+                         [eal, edl, nug, sen, tac, none].
 Use 'none' to perform error checking with no output.
 (Default = none).
   -output_dir <value>  Specify a directory to which output files should be
                          written.
 Default would be the directory containing the